The natural quality of groundwater in California depends on the surrounding geology and on the source of water that recharges the aquifer.

 Arsenic is a semi-metallic element used in wood preservatives, agricultural chemicals, herbicides and pesticides.
 It is known for its toxicity to humans — ingestion of as little as 100 milligrams, or one thousandth of a gram, usually results in severe poisoning.
 Arsenic occurs naturally in some soils, which can result in quantities of the substance in groundwater at low concentrations.

 The federal Environmental Protection Agency and California have set the arsenic standard for drinking water at 10 parts per billion (ppb).
-In California, monitoring from 2002 to 2005 indicated about 600 sources in 35 of the state’s 58 counties with peak detections of greater than 10 parts per billion.
+According to the California State Water Resources Control Board, in 2021 more than 800 drinking water wells had arsenic levels above the federal standard.

 Urban and Industrial Pollutants